Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Functional bias expansion and statistical efficiency

 Theorem~\ref{theorem::EIF} shows that the EIF is characterized by the score (i.e., the derivative) of the Neyman-orthogonal loss \(\ell_{\eta_0}\) in the direction of the Hessian Riesz representer \(\alpha_0\), given by \(\dot{\ell}_{\eta_0}(\theta_0)(\alpha_0)\).
 As a consequence, it addresses an open question implicit in the targeted minimum loss-based estimation procedure \citep{van2011targeted}: given a loss function for the M-estimand \(\theta_0\) and a functional \(\psi_0\), does there exist a submodel through \(\theta_0\) whose score, with respect to this loss, generates the EIF of \(\psi_0\)?
 The theorem confirms that such a submodel exists and is given by the least favorable path \(\varepsilon \mapsto \theta_0 + \varepsilon \alpha_0\), provided the loss is Neyman-orthogonal.
 This result enables the development of TML estimators that directly ``target” the M-estimand for any orthogonal loss by performing minimum loss-based estimation along the least favorable submodel.
 In this framework, the Hessian representer \(\alpha_0\) assumes the role of the efficient influence function \(\chi_0\) in targeted maximum likelihood estimation, determining the least favorable submodel through \(\theta_0\).

-When $\mathcal{H}$ is nonparametric, different loss functions may identify the same parameter $\Psi$, and Theorem \ref{theorem::EIF} will yield the same EIF.
-For example, with binary outcomes, the outcome regression can be identified using working log-likelihood losses such as squared error, logistic cross-entropy, or Poisson loss.
-Although the EIF remains unchanged, the Riesz representer $\alpha_0$ and the functional derivative $-\dot{\ell}_{\eta_0}(\theta_0)$ will typically differ.
-In the context of TMLE, each orthogonal loss function that identifies the target parameter generates its own least favorable submodel through $\theta_0$ and targeted estimation procedure.
-When \(\mathcal{H}\) is semiparametric, different loss functions induce different nonparametric extensions of the parameter $\Psi$ restricted to the semiparametric model.
-Each extension may yield a distinct EIF and efficiency bound, with the most efficient—under correct specification of \(\mathcal{H}\)—typically corresponding to the log-likelihood loss \citep{van2023adaptive}.
+When $\mathcal{H}$ is nonparametric, different loss functions may identify the same parameter $\Psi$, and Theorem~\ref{theorem::EIF} then yields the same EIF.
+For example, with binary outcomes, the outcome regression may be identified using working log-likelihood losses such as squared error, logistic cross-entropy, or Poisson loss.
+Although the EIF is unchanged, the Riesz representer $\alpha_0$ and the functional derivative $-\dot{\ell}_{\eta_0}(\theta_0)$ will typically differ.
+In the context of TMLE, each orthogonal loss function that identifies the target parameter gives rise to its own least favorable submodel through $\theta_0$ and its own targeted estimation procedure.
+When \(\mathcal{H}\) is semiparametric, different loss functions induce different nonparametric extensions of the parameter \(\Psi\) defined on the semiparametric model.
+These extensions may yield different EIFs and efficiency bounds.
+When \(\mathcal{H}\) is correctly specified for the unconstrained M-estimand, the most efficient extension typically corresponds to the log-likelihood loss (see Section~3 of \cite{van2023adaptive}).
+In that case, the Hessian Riesz representer typically coincides with the EIF in the restricted model \(\{P : \theta_{P,\mathrm{np}} \in \mathcal{H}\}\), where \(\theta_{P,\mathrm{np}}\) denotes the unconstrained M-estimand.

 \begin{example}[continued] Condition~\ref{cond::PDHessian} holds since $\partial_{\theta}^2 L_0(\theta, \eta)(h, h) = \|h\|_{\mathcal{H}}^2$.
 For a linear functional $\psi_0$ of the Riesz representer $\theta_0$, the EIF term $-\dot{\ell}_{\eta_0}(\theta_0)(\alpha_0)$ equals $z \mapsto r(z, \alpha_0) - \alpha_0(x)\theta_0(x)$, where $\alpha_0 := \argmin_{\alpha \in \mathcal{H}} E_0[\{\alpha(X)\}^2 - 2\,m(Z, \alpha)]$.
 When $\theta_0$ is the outcome regression, we have $-\dot{\ell}_{\eta_0}(\theta_0)(\alpha_0)(z) = \alpha_0(x)\{y - \theta_0(x)\}$.
 The von Mises expansion is doubly robust, satisfying $\psi_0(\theta) - \psi_0(\theta_0) - P_0 \dot{\ell}_{\eta}(\theta)(\alpha) = \langle \theta - \theta_0, \alpha_0 - \alpha\rangle_{L^2(P_0)}$. \qedsymbol \end{example}